I’m nervous. What if I mess something up?

 It can feel like a huge, scary step to dig up lawn and replace it with a native garden.
 What if it dies?
 What if you don’t like it?
 What if you simply change your mind?

 The truth is that it is very easy to replant lawn with seed or sod if you feel you made a mistake.
 Although lawns are much more work than native gardens, there are billions of dollars worth of landscapers, grass seed, and lawn tools in ample supply.
 So don’t worry about digging up your lawn—go for it!
-If you want to go back to lawn, you can, and easily.
+If you want to go back to lawn, you can.

 Native gardens are easier than lawns

-Native gardens are cheaper and easier than lawns—we have a post on pros/cons to prove it!
+Native gardens are cheaper and easier than lawns—we have a post on pros/cons to prove it.
 There is less work, less water, and less fertilizer when you plant a native garden.
 It’s easy to see stacked up:

 Lawn